kuturin/projects/CSS + JS Clock/REAME.md

-CSS + JS Clock from JavaScript30 Challenge
+The CSS + JS Clock is another project as part of the JavaScript 30 challenge.
+It is a simple, functional clock created using JavaScript and CSS.
+The project showcases how to build a real-time clock that dynamically updates the time.